ksinha49/ai-services-lambda/README.md

 - S3_BUCKET_NAME
 - VECTOR_DB_ENDPOINT
 - DOCLING_ENDPOINT
+- TROCR_ENDPOINT

 Set ``DOCLING_ENDPOINT`` to the HTTP endpoint of your Docling EC2 service so that the ``docling-processor`` Lambda can forward documents for analysis.
+When using the TrOCR OCR engine, ``TROCR_ENDPOINT`` must point to the remote TrOCR service URL.

 …etc.